Maltese patrol boat P71

 P71 is an offshore patrol vessel of the Maritime Squadron of the Armed Forces of Malta.
 The ship, which is the Maritime Squadron's largest ever vessel and the lead ship of the OPV748 class, was constructed by the Italian Cantiere Navale Vittoria.
 It was launched in February 2021 and completed in November 2022.
-P71 is expected to be officially commissioned in January 2023 and also to replace P61 as the flagship of the Maritime Squadron.
+P71 was officially commissioned on 22 March 2023 and replaced P61 as the flagship of the Maritime Squadron.

 Construction

 In 2015 the Maltese Government wanted to expand the Maritime Squadron as the Diciotti-class P61 was struggling to keep up with the demands faced by patrolling Malta's large SAR Region and its territorial waters, as well as being in need of a major overhaul.
 Considering the gap that would be left for such as overhaul to take place, the Irish Naval Service donated the LÉ Aoife to help reduce the strains on the P61.

 The government issued an invitation to tender for the construction of a new long-distance vessel at least 70 metres long and costing about €40 million, to be financed partly by the European Union's Internal Border Funding.

 The successful bidder was the Cantiere Navale Vittoria of Adria, in the Veneto of Italy.
 The contract was publicly signed on 16 January 2019.
 Originally, building was to start in early 2019, for delivery in late 2020.

 On 7 March 2019, it was announced that the contract for the provision of the marine propulsion package for P71 was awarded to Rolls-Royce.
 The vessel was launched by Cantiere Navale Vittoria on 27 February 2021.

 P71 underwent sea-acceptance trials between March 2022 and August 2022, with the official trials following thereafter.

 The ship, which was the biggest ever warship constructed by Cantiere Navale Vittoria to date, was delivered in November 2022 and on 8 November 2022, it entered Haywharf for the first time.
-It will be officially commissioned in January 2023.
+It was officially commissioned on March 22 2023.

 Ultimately, the vessel cost €48.6 million to construct.